-Jordan Valentine will begin his second season as head coach of the Defiance men's soccer program in 2016.
+Jordan Valentine will begin his third season as head coach of the Defiance men's soccer program in 2017.
 Valentine became the seventh head coach in program history and came to Defiance after a two-year stay at Penn State-New Kensington.

 During his tenure at PSU-New Kensington, Valentine led his team to a 15-14 overall record, including a 9-6 mark in 2014 that included a 7-3 record in the Pennsylvania State University Athletic Conference to earn a spot as the number three seed in the PSUAC Playoffs and advanced to the "Final Four" round.
 It marked the highest finish for New Kensington in the PSUAC.
 The Lions also finished the season ranked nationally in the United State Collegiate Athletic Association (USCAA) and was as high as eighth during the year.

 Valentine's players have had success both on the playing field and in the classroom.
 He has coached players who went on to earn All-PSUAC accolades, including the conference "Newcomer of the Year" in 2013.
 Off the field, 15 of Valentine's student-athletes were tabbed Academic All-PSUAC as well as five players garnering USCAA Academic All-Scholar honors.

 In addition to his responsibilities at New Kensington, Valentine served as an assistant coach with the PA-West Olympic Development Program in Pittsburgh, Pa. that included one of his teams advancing to the regional finals.
 He also served as a club coach for Century United in Pittsburgh, Pa.